THE LATEST (September 18)

 As expected from the band, the members are reported to be heavily involved in the writing and producing of their new music.

 On Aug.
-23, it was revealed that Love Yourself 'Her' would feature a hidden track written and produced by BTS leader Rap Monster.
+23, it was revealed that Love Yourself 'Her' would feature a hidden track featuring writing and production contributions from BTS leader Rap Monster.
+The hidden tracks featured on the physical album were titled "Skit: Hesitation and Fear" and "Sea."

 The Sept.
 6 reveal of the "Serendipity" comeback trailer heavily hints that the intro track to the album will be "Serendipity" similar to how the comeback trailers for "Boy Meets Evil" was the intro track for Wings and "Nevermind" for Most Beautiful Moment in Life, Pt.
 2.